Julian Rivero: Life and career

-In the 1950s, he continued appearing in small roles in films, as well as acting in numerous television programs.
+In the 1950s, he continued appearing in small roles in films, while also acting in numerous television programs.
 His appearances in more notable films during that decade include: Broken Arrow (1950), starring James Stewart and Jeff Chandler; the Humphrey Bogart film noir, Sirocco (1951); Elia Kazan's classic East of Eden (1955), starring James Dean, Julie Harris and Jo Van Fleet; Giant (1956), James Dean's final film, also starring Rock Hudson and Elizabeth Taylor; the 1957 comedy Don't Go Near the Water, starring Glenn Ford, in which Rivero had a featured role; and Houseboat, a romantic comedy starring Cary Grant and Sophia Loren.

 Rivero began appearing in television shows during the 1950s.
 His many roles during the decade include guest appearances on The Adventures of Kit Carson, Adventures of Superman, The Lone Ranger, Broken Arrow, and Rawhide.
 Rivero took a break from acting from 1960 through 1964, returning to his career in 1965.
 During the remainder of the 1960s and into the 1970s, Rivero worked almost exclusively on the small screen.
 His only appearance on the big screen during his final years was in the 1965 western, The Reward.
 He continued to be quite active in television, appearing on The Fugitive, I Spy, Family Affair, The Flying Nun, Mannix, and Medical Center.
 His final performance would be as "Gitano" in the 1973 television movie, The Red Pony, starring Henry Fonda and Maureen O'Hara.

 Rivero died on February 24, 1976, in Hollywood, California, aged 85.
 He was buried next to his wife, Isobel, in the San Fernando Mission Cemetery, located in the Mission Hills section of Los Angeles.
 Isobel had been a Bathing Beauty for Mack Sennett prior to her marriage to Rivero.